forhadahmed/psh/README.md

 Bash offers a shorthand way of getting output from commands (using backticks):

     #!/usr/bin/bash

     $FILES=`ls -al`

+However, doing any processing on that output in bash is hugely cumbersome...
-pysh is a preprocessor for allowing similar inline bash commands in python:
+`pysh` is a preprocessor for allowing similar inline bash commands in python:

     #!/usr/bin/pysh

-    files=`ls -al`
+    files = `ls -al`

-    print "Number of files: %d" % len(files.split())
+    if "Hello.py" in files:
+        print "Hello!"
+    else:
+       `touch Hello.py`

 This is purely for convenience - it replaces commands inside backticks with `os.popen(...).read()` and `exec()`'s the resultant code.
-The output of commands placed inside backticks can be stored in a python variable
+The output of commands can be stored in a python variable and manipulated by all kinds of python magic!